A Small Breeder with Big Success

 Holy Cow Cub Wins, also in training with Shane Steffen, had a very successful schooling show in July.
-Unfortunately, due to a break in his training schedule because of an injury to his trainer, he will be unable to compete in the NRCHA Futurity.
+Unfortunately, due to a break in his training schedule because of an injury to his trainer, he was unable to compete in the NRCHA Futurity.
 We have high hopes for this youngster for next year's derbies.

 Check out the January/February 2020 issue of Paint Horse Journal.
 Finally Farm Paints is featured in the Breeder's Spotlight article.
 We are very excited that our breeding program is being recognized in this way!
 Find the article here: